PetraOleum/2016-Notes/Advanced Genetics.markdown

     ![Day 13 growth curve highlighting GAT1](Day_13_growth_highlighting_GAT1.png)

     By later days GAT1 has one of the highest growth curves and lowest time shifts of all strains.
-It's survival integral is second-highest after BRO1 and statisically different from its mother strain at _p &lt; 0.01_.
+It's survival integral is second-highest after BRO1 and statistically different from its mother strain at _p &lt; 0.01_.

 3. Systematic name: YFL021W (do not confuse with GPT2 / YKR067W.)